 PURSUING ACTION AT THE STATE AND COUNTY LEVEL TO:

 About The Campaign

-These flavored tobacco products, along with the lack of regulation, have undermined public health’s successful efforts to reduce youth tobacco use; 81 percent of kids who have used tobacco started with a flavored product, and over half of youth smokers use menthol cigarettes.
+These flavored tobacco products undermine public health’s successful efforts to reduce youth tobacco use; 81 percent of kids who have used tobacco started with a flavored product, and over half of youth smokers use menthol cigarettes.